-The Headteacher, Head of School or DSL should make an initial assessment of the allegation consulting with HR, Trust Safeguarding, as well as the Local Authority Designated Officer (LADO) as appropriate.
-Where the allegation is considered to be either a potential criminal act or indicates that the child has suffered, is suffering or is likely to suffer significant harm, the matter should be reported immediately to the LADO.
+Head of School/ Headteacher or DSL should make an initial assessment of the allegation consulting with HR, Trust Safeguarding, as well as the Local Authority Designated Officer (LADO) as appropriate.
+Where the allegation is either a potential criminal act or indicates that the child has suffered, is suffering or is likely to suffer significant harm, the matter should be reported immediately to the LADO.

 The School is not to investigate the allegation without being advised by the LADO that an internal investigation is appropriate.
-The initial assessment should be based on the information received and to determine whether or not the allegation warrants further investigation.
+The initial assessment should be based on the information received and to determine whether the allegation warrants further investigation.